 10. Book Your First Campsite

 Before preparing for full-time RV living, the final step is to find a comfortable campground to relax in for your first campsite.
-Use resources like RV Trip Wizard and Campground Reviews to research your campsite and make an informed choice.
+Use resources like RV LIFE Trip Wizard and RV LIFE Campgrounds to research your campsite and make an informed choice.

 It’s important to remember to check the site for length and levelness.
 If you’re new to RVing, you don’t want your first time setting up at a campsite to be stressful.
 Go on the trip with a plan to hike or see something new to bring more excitement to your new adventure.
 With a little bit of effort, you’ll find a quality campsite to launch into this new lifestyle.